New oversight committee would restore faith in NYPD, AG says

 “Everything should be on the table,” the attorney general said.
 “The ultimate goal must be democratizing policing to create trust and systems worthy of that trust.”

-Messages were sent to the NYPD and its largest police union seeking comment.
+A message was sent to the NYPD seeking comment.

+Pat Lynch, president of the Police Benevolent Association, said James’ report “tells only one side of the story and delivers reheated proposals that have been part of the anti-police agenda for decades.”

+“If the goal is to heal the rift between police officers and the public, that won’t be achieved without giving meaningful consideration to the perspective of police officers on the street,” he said in a statement.

 James’ report followed harrowing testimony about New York City police officers slamming peaceful protesters to the ground, kicking a woman in the face and beating people with batons.